smartinternz02/Predictive-Maintenance-of-Engines/README.md

 # Predictive Maintenence of Engines

 This predictive maintenance solution of ours focuses on the techniques used to predict when an in-service machine will fail, so that maintenance can be planned.
 The solution includes a usage of pre-configured machine learning algorithms, as well as custom python scripts(Notebooks), to enable an end-to-end solution from data processing to deploying of the machine learning model.
+This Model was trained and deployed on IBM Watson Studio and the ScoringEndPoint accessed using the python SDK.

 ## Drive Link for Demonstration
 https://drive.google.com/file/d/1YCKazEHcmohJYLUoeCWYqYkGkqSCkc-W/view